jkingan/ladyheather/readme.txt

    window to resize results in the contents being scaled instead of dynamically resized in-place.
 This permits multiple Lady Heather windows to be shown nicely in smaller windows, and then sized to full screen (for instance) to view all the details.

-   SDL versions cannot currently save screen shots.
+Use the /sc switch to use this new behavior.

    Beware of cheap Chinese USB-Serial converters.
 They often use iffy "clone" chips that may not be compatible with standard Linux drivers.
 For example,